Crush Your Interview

 How much is your work worth to an employer?
 Use Salary.com, Payscale, or Glassdoor to obtain information about a competitive salary for similar positions in your region.

-It may also be useful to talk with peers, mentors, or other contacts who work in similar positions, to get a sense of the competitive salary you should target.
-Another way to learn about salary is to research other job descriptions and save any specific postings that advertise a salary range.
+It may also be useful to talk with peers, mentors, or other contacts who work in similar positions to get a sense of the competitive salary you should target.
+Another way to learn about salary is to research job descriptions and save any specific postings that advertise a salary range.

 Calculate Your Take-home Pay